 Shut off the equipment (example: roof air conditioner) and allow a brief cooling period.
-Then reset the breaker by moving the switch to
+Then reset the breaker by moving the switch to and breakers are labeled on panel.

 "Off" and back to "On".
 If the breaker is continually tripped and no overload is evident, have the system checked for a short in the wiring or the appliances.